What Happened To Shoe Shine Stands in Barber Shops?

 Either way it is a great new service at Salt Lake City’s newest traditional gentlemen’s barber shop at Trolley Square.
 Come in and check it out.
 Discover lost services which your father and grandfather enjoyed!

-This is a shop which discerning Gentlemen in Salt Lake City will be able to recognize and appreciate very much.
+This is a traditional barber shop which discerning Gentlemen in Salt Lake City should be able to recognize and appreciate.